-On top of this oddness, the mouth of a jellyfish is actually in the centre of its main body.
+On top of this oddness, the mouth of a jellyfish is actually in the center of its main body.
 It’s also the same hole they discard waste from – gross, but very much the truth.

 Believe it or not, there have been multiple occasions where jellyfish have shut down nuclear power reactors.
 That’s because they can sweep aimlessly into water intake pipes, which can lead into nuclear reactors.
 That, of course, leads to a particularly sticky end for the jellyfish, and a frustrating shutdown for nuclear technicians.

 An even more bizarre fact about jellyfish is that some are perfectly able to regenerate.
-This means that – effectively – there are some jellyfish species which can theoretically live forever.
+This means that – effectively – there are some jellyfish species that can theoretically live forever.
 The jellyfish with this particular skill is the Turritopsis nutricula.

 The Turritopsis is able to regenerate again and again as it’s actually able to transform back into an earlier state – effectively regressing back into a child!
 However, it will normally only do this is it feels particularly stressed or anxious.
-That’s right – jellyfish have feelings, despite having no brains to speak off.

 Instead of physical brains, however, jellyfish rely on a very different set of instructions to keep them moving forward.
 They rely on a mass or net of nerves, which will help them to navigate and detect local changes.
 Otherwise – as they are completely blind – they would have no way of surviving.